I was 41 when it seemed like my world came crashing down around me.

 Getting the help we need

-It’s encouraging to learn about clinical advancements in mental healthcare, and to see more and more work being done by various organizations to shine a light on depression.
+It’s encouraging to learn about clinical advancements in mental healthcare, and to see more and more work being done by various organisations to shine a light on depression.
 Those are big picture initiatives that can help a lot of people.
 But in my opinion as someone who’s lived with depression, I believe that we also have to start small and focus on our own communities and do the work to dismantle the stigma around depression.

 More men who have overcome the challenges of depression or who are still struggling with it should share their stories.
 The more we’re able to have conversations around men and depression, the more likely it is that more men will take the first necessary step of reaching out for support.

-For those men who are struggling, it’s important to recognize that you do have an illness — and that depression is, in fact, a medical condition and not some character flaw or moral failing.
+For those men who are struggling, it’s important to recognise that you do have an illness — and that depression is, in fact, a medical condition and not some character flaw or moral failing.
 A great first step might be to share what you’re experiencing with a professional.

 While nothing can replace the advice of your doctor, there are a few online resources that might be helpful as you take these first steps: